Advisory Committee – Building Capacity to Implement the ‘Risk-based Framework’

 Get the Site Right

-Get the Site Right is a joint taskforce between the Parramatta River Catchment Group, Cooks River Alliance, Georges River Combined Councils Committee, Sydney Coastal Councils Group, Lake Macquarie Council, NSW Environment Protection Authority (EPA), and Department of Climate Change, Energy, the Environment and Water (DCCEEW), and more than 20 Sydney councils.
+Get the Site Right is a joint taskforce between the Parramatta River Catchment Group, Cooks River Alliance, Georges River Combined Councils Committee, Sydney Coastal Councils Group, Lake Macquarie Council, NSW Environment Protection Authority (EPA), and Department of Planning, Housing and Infrastructure (DPHI), and more than 20 Sydney councils.
 We are working together to target developers and enforce best practice on commercial and residential building sites, as well as major infrastructure projects, to prevent erosion from building sites and protect our waterways and surrounding environments.

-The next Get the Site Right Blitz Day will be held on 16 May, 2024 with participating councils.
+The next Get the Site Right Blitz Week will be held between 14-18 October, 2024 with participating councils.
 Watch the site for updates on progress.

 Why should you care about erosion and sediment control on building sites?